 Rheumatoid arthritis (RA) is another type of arthritis.
 It is diagnosed more often in women than men.
 In RA, the body’s own immune system attacks cartilage, bone, and sometimes, internal organs, such as the heart or lungs.
 The result is ongoing (chronic) swelling and irritation (inflammation) of the joint lining.
 The condition may spread to other joint tissues, and may eventually erode bone and cartilage, cause joint deformities, and limit a person’s movement.
 Because rheumatoid arthritis can affect the lungs and heart, it can increase risk of death due to respiratory or infectious diseases.

-For more information about RA, see the Rheumatoid Arthritis webpages published by the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+For more information about RA, see the Rheumatoid Arthritis webpage published by the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Also see the RA webpage published by the Arthritis Foundation.

 Fibromyalgia is another relatively common arthritis-related condition.
 It also occurs (or is diagnosed) more often in women.